-In a hot skillet, melt about 1 tablespoon of butter and mix it with one tablespoon of olive oil.
-You will add butter and olive oil as you cook, as needed, so don’t worry too much about the precision of the amounts.
+- In a hot skillet, melt 1 tablespoon of butter and mix it with one tablespoon of olive oil.
+Add butter and olive oil as you cook, as needed.
 Once the butter foams, add two of the pieces of chicken.
-If you are using a nonstick skillet, you will notice that at first the chicken is STUCK.
-That is normal.
-Don’t try to move it or pry it up or you will end up tearing up your chicken.
+Don’t worry if the chicken sticks to the pan a bit.
 If your skillet is nice and hot, when the chicken has developed a nice sear it will become un-stuck and you will be able to flip it with minimal prying.
 This will take about 2 minutes per side.
 As the chicken is cooked, remove it to a plate tented with foil and move on to the next two pieces, adding butter and olive oil as necessary.

-When all of the chicken is cooked, add the shallots to the now empty skillet.
+- When all of the chicken is cooked, add the shallots to the empty skillet.
 All of the wonderful brown fond on the bottom of the skillet will begin to release as you sauté.
 After about one minute, add the lemons, lemon juice, the broth, and any juices which have accumulated on the chicken plate.
-Bubbling will ensue.
-You want to let it bubble and reduce by about half.
+Scrape up any remaining bits from the bottom of the pan.
+Let the liquid bubble and reduce by about half.
 Then, add about 1 tablespoon of cold unsalted butter to the skillet, which gives the sauce a wonderful and velvety finish.
 Season with a little chopped parsley (dried is fine).
 Add the chicken back to the skillet and turn the pieces over a few times in the sauce.
+Remove from the heat.

-Place a nice pile of spinach on each serving plate.
+- Place a nice pile of spinach on each serving plate.
 Then place a portion of chicken on top of the spinach.
-Then evenly distribute the pan sauce over the chicken servings.
-Head to the table.
+Evenly distribute the pan sauce over the chicken servings.
 The spinach will wilt just slightly by the time you start eating.
-It is really really good stuff.

 The amount of yammering I’ve done here might lead you to believe this is complicated or takes a long time.
 But it isn’t and it doesn’t.
 It is quick and it is fresh.
 But you do want to be ready to head for the table by the time you get the food on the plates, so about the time you have the chicken out of the skillet and are about to start the sauce…it is time to get some back up on glass filling and table setting.
 The spinach is really all you need for a vegetable with this.
 But I would highly recommend making some crusty, hot, homemade bread to go with it.
 You will not leave a drop of this sauce on the plate.